tufts-tsp/tmnt/project/ThreatModelingTools.md

     - Sequence Diagram
     - Relevant threats to your system

-These capabilities streamline the threat modeling process, empowering developers to integrate security considerations early in the development lifecycle.
+These capabilities streamline the threat modeling process, allowing developers to integrate security considerations early in the development lifecycle.

 Advantages: